CSI responds to the 2021 Federal Budget

 Before joining CSI he worked as a research academic at the University of Queensland’s School of Political Science and International Studies, and most recently as an Indigenous Engagement Advisor within the University of Canberra’s Ngunnawal Centre.

-James has a Master of International Relations from the University of Queensland, as well as a Bachelor of Political, Economic and Social Science from the University of Sydney.Back to Our People
+James has a Master of International Relations from the University of Queensland, a Bachelor of Political, Economic and Social Science from the University of Sydney, and is currently completing a Graduate Certificate in Wiradjuri Language, Heritage, and Culture at Charles Sturt University.Back to Our People